Karima277/Darija-Sentiment-Analysis/README.md

 # Darija-Sentiment-Analysis

-A Python module for performing sentiment analysis on tweets written in Moroccan Darija.
+A Python model for performing sentiment analysis on tweets written in Moroccan Darija.
 The module is built using TensorFlow and includes functionalities for preprocessing, training, evaluating, and testing a sentiment analysis model.

 ## Features
 - Preprocess tweetS by tokenizing and padding text data.